Cities in Texas That Are Liberal

-If you ask someone what the most conservative places in the United States are, they would certainly name somewhere in the south and likely name Texas.
+If you ask someone what the most conservative places in the United States are, they would undoubtedly name somewhere in the South and likely name Texas.
 So, which cities in Texas are liberal?

 Liberal cities in Texas often have an ethnically diverse population and vibrant communities.
 Despite gerrymandering resulting in mainly Republican representation in Congress and the Senate, most cities have elected Democratic mayors.